Academic Integrity

 For plagiarism or GenAI misuse, include Turnitin originality and/or AI reports.
 Turnitin has a low false-positive rate but can miss GenAI use, so a 0% AI score is not proof of originality.
 Your description and evidence should persuade a neutral reader using the preponderance of the evidence standard: is it more likely than not that the violation occurred?

 Yes.
 The grade penalty is entirely up to you.
-However, any assignment that violates the Code should generally be revised and resubmitted for credit, and penalties should reflect the seriousness of the conduct.
+However, any assignment that violates the Code of Conduct should generally be revised and resubmitted for credit, and penalties should reflect the seriousness of the conduct.

 A failing course grade is recommended only in cases of serious misconduct.
 Please see the violation categories and suggested course penalties.